What is credit card zero liability protection?

 For more information on Visa’s policy, read here.

-So, the upshot is that, as long as you take the care you normally would in regard to safeguarding your card, you’ll be protected under your card issuer’s zero credit card liability policy.
+So, the upshot is, as long as you take the care you normally would in regard to safeguarding your card, you’ll be protected under your card issuer’s zero credit card liability policy.
 Easy.